AI-Native Development

 built by Block engineers in a single sprint.
 The modular architecture enabled rapid integration across internal systems.

-Communication happens over JSON-RPC 2.0, a lightweight protocol that has been battle-tested across the software industry.
-For local processes, MCP uses standard input/output channels.
-For remote servers, it relies on HTTP with Server-Sent Events.
-The protocol is deliberately simple, which is exactly what you want for a standardisation layer.
+Communication runs over JSON-RPC 2.0 — battle-tested across the industry.
+For local processes, MCP uses stdio.
+For remote servers, HTTP with Server-Sent Events.
+The protocol is deliberately simple.
+Exactly what you want for a standardisation layer.

 The Three Primitives: Resources, Tools, Prompts

-MCP defines three core ways that AI models interact with external systems.
-These primitives cover the full spectrum of what agents need to do.
+MCP defines three ways that AI models interact with external systems.

-Resources are read-only data sources.
-Think database schemas, file contents, or API responses.
-Resources ground the AI model in real-time information without allowing it to change anything.
-They are the foundation for retrieval-augmented generation pipelines and contextual awareness.
+Resources are read-only data.
+Database schemas, file contents, API responses.
+Resources ground the AI in real-time information without letting it change anything.
+The foundation for RAG pipelines and contextual awareness.

-Tools are where things get interesting.
-Tools are executable functions that let the AI model perform actions.
-Query a database.
-Write to a file.
-Deploy code.
-Trigger a webhook.
-Tools require detailed JSON schemas that define parameters, outputs, and constraints.
-Importantly, tool execution typically requires explicit user approval through the client interface.
+Tools are where it gets interesting.
+Executable functions that let the AI model perform actions — query a database, write to a file, deploy code, trigger a webhook.
+They require JSON schemas defining parameters, outputs, and constraints.
+Tool execution typically needs explicit user approval.

-Prompts are pre-defined templates that guide the AI model through specific workflows.
-A server might expose prompts for common tasks like querying a particular database schema or following a corporate security policy.
-Prompts encode best practices and ensure consistent behaviour across sessions.
+Prompts are templates for specific workflows.
+A server might expose prompts for querying a schema or following a security policy.
+Prompts encode best practices and keep behaviour consistent across sessions.

-The distinction between resources and tools matters enormously for security.
-Resources cannot mutate state.
+The resource/tool split matters for security.
+Resources can't mutate state.
 Tools can.
-This separation lets organisations expose information without exposing action, a critical consideration for enterprise deployments.
+This separation lets you expose information without exposing action — critical for enterprise deployments.

 The 2026 Security Crisis

-This is where the story takes a darker turn.
-The very features that make MCP powerful, standardised access to executable code and internal systems, also created an unprecedented attack surface.
+Now the darker side.
+The same features that make MCP powerful — standardised access to executable code and internal systems — also created an unprecedented attack surface.

-In early 2026, security researchers made a startling discovery.
-Over 8,000 MCP servers were exposed directly to the public internet with no authentication mechanisms whatsoever.
-The fallout was immediate and severe.
+In early 2026, security researchers found something bad.
+Over 8,000 MCP servers were exposed to the public internet with zero authentication.
+The fallout was fast and nasty.

 8,000+ MCP servers